-8th Day Before Election Report: Judicial specific-purpose committees that are supporting or opposing an opposed candidate in an election and that did not choose the modified reporting schedule must file this pre-election report.
+8th Day Before Election Report: Specific-purpose committees that are supporting or opposing an opposed candidate or a measure in an election and did not choose the modified reporting schedule must file this pre-election report.
 If your committee chose modified reporting, but then exceeded a threshold before the 8th day before the election, your committee must file this report.
 If your committee filed the "30th Day Before Election Report," then your committee must file this report.